← Back to Blog·Mar 16, 2026·9 min read

 A high bounce rate on a specific page doesn't always mean the content is bad — it might mean the page answers the question so quickly that visitors don't need to click further.
 But a high bounce rate combined with low time on page is a clear signal that visitors arrived, didn't find what they expected, and left immediately.
 That's an intent mismatch.

-• Search queries driving traffic to the page.
 What did visitors type before clicking?
-If the query is “how to fix slow page speed” but your page is a general overview of performance monitoring, you're not matching intent.
+If the query is “how to fix slow page speed” but your page is a general overview, you're not matching intent.

-• Time on page versus content length.
-A 2,000-word article with a 20-second average time on page tells you people aren't reading.
-Either the intro fails to hook them or the content doesn't match what they expected.
+A 2,000-word article with a 20-second average read time tells you people aren't reading.
+Either the intro fails to hook or the content doesn't match expectations.

 Step 3 Action